dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 The Wrong-Recipient header needs to be included in the "h=" tag of a valid DKIM-Signature header field.

-The domain used in the HTTPS URI MUST align with the domain used in the "d=" tag of the valid DKIM-Signature header field in which the headers are included in the "h=" tag.

 # Examples

 Header in Email